janakiramm/kubernetes-101/README.md

 Make sure that you have access to a Kubernetes cluster.

 ## Build a Docker image from existing Python source code and push it to Docker Hub.
-Replace
+Replace <DOCKER_HUB_USER> with your Docker Hub username.
 ```
 cd Docker
 docker build . -t <DOCKER_HUB_USER>/web